icewolfz/jiMUD/docs/preferences.md

 - `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Enable Ping for lagmeter` When text received from mud send back a GMCP ping if enabled to get a better time for the lagmeter.
 - `Enable debug` Will display debug data to the dev tool console
+- `Allow negative number for experience needed` causes the needed xp value in status display to allow to display negative when you have xp over required amt.
+- `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses

 ## Display